 The personality of someone who would thrive in a treasury management role at a corporation often has the following character traits:

 Preparing for a treasury career interview requires a strong knowledge of technical finance and accounting concepts.
-In terms of technical questions, you will likely be asked a lot of macro economic questions related to interest rates, currencies (foreign exchange/FX), as well as derivatives such as options, futures, and forwards.
-Questions such as, “How would you manage foreign exchange exposure in our business?” would be a common example.
+In terms of technical questions, you are likely to be asked a lot of macroeconomic questions related to interest rates, currencies (foreign exchange/FX), as well as derivatives such as options, futures, and forwards.
+Questions such as, “How would you manage foreign exchange exposure in our business?” are common.

 People typically enter a treasury career path by moving up internally from an accounting position on the corporate side or moving over from accounting or banking.
-Entry level positions are analysts and they can then move up to mangers, directors and ultimately “treasurer”.
-It can take anywhere from 2-5 years to move up through the positions.
+Entry-level positions are analysts.
+They can move up to being managers, directors, and ultimately treasurer.
+It can take anywhere from two to five years to move up through the positions.

 Most people stay on the corporate side once they’re working in treasury.
 Opportunities are either to move up internally or switch to another corporation.
 Moving up could be all the way to VP of treasury or treasurer, as well as to the VP of finance, VP of corporate development, or CFO.